 Despite what the title might suggest, this post isn’t about me being self-critical.
 I’ve been struggling for months with cognitive symptoms of depression, and on a daily basis I notice that it impairs my functioning.
 But it’s not something I’ve ever had much of an objective sense of, until I tried the THINC-it test.

 Dr. McIntyre and his colleagues recently developed a tool called THINC-it to objectively evaluate cognitive performance in people with depression.
 There are 5 elements: a short patient self-report, and then 4 different computer-based cognitive tasks.
 It’s intended use is in research, and it’s not meant for self-testing, but as soon as I finished the webinar, I downloaded the tool and gave it a go.

 My results are in the picture above.
 The ball on the left is my self-report of cognitive symptoms, and the next four balls represent the four different tests.
 Green is good, and red is bad.
 I performed abysmally.

 It’s interesting to see an objective reflection of what I have been feeling for some time now.
 It’s hard to be confident in my perspective of my own impairment when I’m stuck in the middle of it.
-I do recognize, though, that I’m much lower functioning than I used to be, and the difficulties I have with basic tasks don’t match up with my high IQ and graduate degree.
+I do recognize, though, that I’m much lower functioning than I used to be.
+Also, the difficulties I have with basic tasks don’t match up with my high IQ and graduate degree.

-One thing that Dr. McIntyre mentioned that I’d heard before in other webinars is that vortioxetine is the only antidepressants that’s been shown to improve cognitive functioning across multiple domains independent of its effect on mood.
+One thing that Dr. McIntyre mentioned, that I’d heard before in other webinars, is that vortioxetine is the only antidepressants that’s been shown to improve cognitive functioning.
+This occurs across multiple domains independent of its effect on mood.
 I was actually saying to my doctor just the other day that maybe I should consider vortioxetine, but I’m not keen on rocking the boat by switching up my antidepressants.
 (Psych Meds 101: Antidepressants goes into more detail on this group of medications.)